SitePen/dojo-tutorials/ajax/ajax.md

 		"javascript", and "xml".
 *   **headers** - A key-value object containing extra headers to send with the request.

-<p>Let's take a look at an example using some of these options:
+Let's take a look at an example using some of these options:

 ```js
 require(["dojo/request"], function(request){